 HCC does not have a college-wide attendance policy.
 Regular class attendance, however, is one of the most important responsibilities of the student and in many cases will count toward the final grade.
 Attendance requirements will be clearly stated in the course syllabus and discussed by the instructor.

 Faculty are expected to conduct all assigned classes as scheduled.
 Classes will be cancelled only in the case of an emergency or with prior approval of the division chair.
 In the case of an emergency, the faculty member is required to contact the division office as soon as the faculty member becomes aware of the emergency and the inability to meet with the class.
 The faculty member should work within the division to find an appropriate substitute.
-An official class cancellation notice will be posted on the class door to notify students.
+An official class cancellation notice will be posted on the class door or in the learning management system to notify students.

 In the event that a faculty member needs to be absent from class for other professional reasons, the faculty member should discuss the reasons with the appropriate academic leader in the division as soon as possible to decide on provision of alternate faculty coverage.
 It is important that the division leader and the division office be aware of such class changes so that student questions or concerns can be properly addressed.

 An academic complaint is defined as an issue related to classroom instruction or a grade dispute.
 A student who has an academic complaint, including a specific academic complaint involving a faculty member, that remains unresolved through informal means, may enter into a formal process of problem resolution.
-The student academic complaint procedures and the appropriate form may be obtained from the division offices or the counseling center. .
+The student academic complaint procedures and the appropriate form may be obtained from the division offices or student services.
 A student who wants to initiate a formal academic complaint must submit an academic complaint form no later than the end of the seventh week of the next full semester.